-After my book was published, I knew that unless I was willing to share my story in reaching out to my own neighborhood, the Lord could not and would not bless any other teaching or speaking thing I did.
+After my Bible study was published, I knew that unless I was willing to share my story in reaching out to my own neighborhood, the Lord could not and would not bless any other teaching or speaking thing I did.
 He said,

 “Do you really love your neighbor as yourself?”